olegamobile/road_intersection/explanation.md

 -   `dir`: The direction from which the vehicle is approaching the intersection.
 -   `turn`: The turn the vehicle intends to make at the intersection.
 -   `x`, `y`: The current coordinates of the vehicle.
--   `passed`: A boolean that is true if the vehicle has passed the intersection.
 -   `path`: A vector of coordinates that the vehicle will follow.
 -   `path_index`: The index of the current target coordinate in the `path` vector.